storacha/www/src/pages/docs/how-to/upload.md

 ### Creating a server-side client instance

-The package provides a [static](https://github.com/web3-storage/w3up/tree/main/packages/w3up-client#create)[create](https://github.com/web3-storage/w3up/tree/main/packages/w3up-client#create)[function](https://github.com/web3-storage/w3up/tree/main/packages/w3up-client#create) that returns a [Client](https://web3-storage.github.io/w3up-client/classes/client.Client.html)[object](https://web3-storage.github.io/w3up-client/classes/client.Client.html).
+The package provides a [static create function](https://github.com/web3-storage/w3up/tree/main/packages/w3up-client#create) that returns a [Client object](https://web3-storage.github.io/w3up-client/classes/client.Client.html).
 How you initialize it depends on the backend environment.

 ### Claim delegation via email validation: For persistent backend only